kw7oe/kw7oe.github.io/content/posts/what-you-might-want-to-know-about-genserver.md

 ## When you _should_ use GenServer?

 It's a bit irony isn't it.
-We have just go through a few use cases of GenServer in the section of "When you shouldn't user GenServer?".
+We have just go through a few use cases of GenServer in the previous section.

 But that's the reality of design decision.
-That's no silver bullet to every problems, it really depends on the context.
-The same apply to  when and when you shouldn't use GenServer.
+There is no silver bullet to every problems, it really depends on the context.
+The same apply for when and when you shouldn't use GenServer.

 So here are a list of scenario where it make sense to bring it GenServer: